Telenav/open-source-spec/osrm/doc/osrm_mapmatching.md

   If your GPS trace contains speed and direction, you could also make such simple rule:for all neighboring points we calculate the speed according to the GPS and compare it with the speed obtained from the vehicle.
 If the difference is greater than the acceptable level of inaccuracy, we throw out one of the points.

 - The header of GPS trace or the end part always not helpful for map matching algorithm, except that your target is identify parking or map making for first mile or last mile.
 For ETA and traffic flow, we focus on inner points more - we could throw the beginning and end of the route then add back by route calculation.
 We could use speed parameter to cut them - before the vehicle's speed reached 5kph ~ 10kph.
+- OSRM will broken data based on "timestamp", if there is no such field in request OSRM will always try to connect between two points even this two are pretty far away.

 - The parameter of *radius* is important for map matching result.
   If the parameter value is too low, sections of the route can get lost; if it is too high, you get superfluous loops added to the route.